- Hourly / - BiWeekly /

 Ability to enhance and develop problem solving and coping capabilities of inmates or offenders;

-Ability to identify social services, medical and mental hygiene resources for individuals with disabilities and aged individuals and to appropriately link inmates or offenders to them;
+Ability to identify social services, medical and mental hygiene resources for individuals with disabilities and aged individuals and to appropriately link inmates or offenders to the services and resources;

 Ability to make recommendations regarding individualized plans of service;